Table of contents

 But this meant that I had to abandon my tour right now, there was no other option apart from that.
 It was Friday evening, and I had to find a bike workshop on short notice.

 So I fastened the loose pedal with a cable tie in order to have some support for my foot, and commenced rolling back towards the valley.
 As I arrived at the tourist-office in Argeles-Gazost two hours later I found it open – what luck outside the season!

 The girl who was working there was a priceless help.
-I got the address of an open bike workshop in Lourdes, and so I was able to buy a replacement part and conceive a further attempt the next days, provided weather conditions remained favourable.
+I got the address of an open bike workshop in Lourdes, and so I was able to buy a replacement part and conceive a further attempt the next days, provided weather conditions remained favorable.

 When you climb the Col du Tourmalet you have to conquer 1252 meters altitude difference stretched over seventeen kilometers.

 The grade on the route is between seven percent and ten percent for the most part, which is quite intimidating when you are a bloody amateur like me.

 So the days before I tackled the Col du Tourmalet for a second time I scheduled some light training sessions, intended both as preparation as well as recreation.

 Just beautiful is running on the voie verte, a bike trail of around eighteen kilometers length from Lourdes through Argeles-Gazost to Pierrefitte-Nestalas.

-Cycling from Luz-Saint-Sauveur onto the Luz Ardiden is also a quite adequate preparation since the steepness is very similar to the Col du Tourmalet, but the length of the trail is only about nine kilometers.
+Cycling from Luz-Saint-Sauveur onto the Luz Ardiden is also an adequate preparation since the steepness is very similar to the Col du Tourmalet, but the length of the trail is only about nine kilometers.

 As the day of my second bid for the peak ultimately arrived, I was anxious.
 Would it work this time?

 4. Hunt for the Col